tomdee/calico-docker/docs/getting-started/VagrantUbuntu.md

     git clone https://github.com/Metaswitch/calico-docker.git

-3) There are three demonstration options depending on whether you are running with libnetwork, powerstrip or the default docker networking.
-Select the required demonstration by cd-ing into the appropriate directory:
+3) There are three demonstration options depending on whether you are running with libnetwork, Powerstrip or the default Docker networking.
+Select the required demonstration by changing into the appropriate directory:

-  - For default docker networking
+  - For Docker default networking

     ```cd calico-docker/docs/getting-started/default-networking/vagrant-ubuntu```